Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Background Related Work

-Moreover, we aim to further improve MAD's effectiveness in SE tasks by resolving its limitations.
-For instance, the studies in NLP have identified the issue of \textit{error propagation} in debate among agents participating in MAD~\cite{wang2024rethinking, guo2024large}, where misinformation cascades over the debate from one agent to others.
-This could lead to deviations from an initially correct answer, resulting in an incorrect consensus.
-Various approaches have been proposed in NLP studies to mitigate the propagation of error by altering the debate consensus strategies~\cite{chen2023multi, khan2024debating, liu2024groupdebate, estornell2025multi}, agent interaction patterns~\cite{chen2024magdi}, and communication strategies~\cite{chan2023chateval, li2024improving}.
-Beyond these MAD enhancement techniques, we incorporate additional performance improvement strategies such as an early-stopping mechanism~\cite{bergman2024don}, which terminates the process once a valid answer is found, and the random restart mechanism ~\cite{lourencco2003iterated}, which re-initiates the process to escape local optima.
-In this study, we propose strategies to improve the ability of MAD to be applied to SE tasks, boosting its applicability in software development activities.
+Prior studies in NLP have identified \textit{error propagation} as a key limitation of MAD~\cite{wang2024rethinking, estornell2025multi, Xiong_2023}, where misinformation cascades across agents during debate.
+This can lead to deviations from an initially correct answer, resulting in an incorrect consensus.
+Recent studies in NLP~\cite{chen2024magdi, qian2023chatdev, khan2024debating} have proposed various techniques to mitigate error propagation in debate.
+These techniques primarily focus on modifying agent personality~\cite{liang-etal-2024-encouraging, chan2024chateval, khan2024debating}, communication and information flow~\cite{du2023improving, smit2024goingmadlookmultiagent, Xiong_2023}, or the consensus strategy~\cite{kaesberg-etal-2025-voting, qian2023chatdev, li2023camel, li2024improving, chen2024magdi} of MAD.
+In contrast, we incorporate debate intervention strategies to prevent suboptimal trajectories, mitigate error propagation, and enable effective interactions among agents.
+Specifically, we introduce two strategic interventions, namely \textbf{early termination}, which terminates the process once a valid answer is found, and \textbf{random restart}, which re-initiates the process to escape local optima.
+While these intervention strategies draw inspiration from commonly adopted optimization techniques such as self-refinement~\cite{madaan2023self} and automated prompt optimization~\cite{ahmed2024automatic}, targeted application to the MAD framework to address specific failure modes identified in underperforming debate cases remains unexplored.
+To the best of our knowledge, our work is the first to apply debate intervention strategies to improve the outcome of MAD for coding tasks.